kennethSty/mentalAI/README.md

 ### **5. Setup data and models**
-Place the folders available on [this google drive for the models](https://drive.google.com/drive/folders/13wcdsFVJpqAFZ9FG5u0nR--RTGCrlzU6?dmr=1&ec=wgc-drive-globalnav-goto) and this google drive for the data(TODO Ole: add the link to the data folder that includes the full chromastore)in the root directory.
+Place the folders available on [this google drive for the models](https://drive.google.com/drive/folders/13wcdsFVJpqAFZ9FG5u0nR--RTGCrlzU6?dmr=1&ec=wgc-drive-globalnav-goto) and this [google drive for the data](https://drive.google.com/drive/folders/1KBBUywWFYxgJqKGZlEReGMRmCbmwJR57?usp=drive_link) in the root directory.
 If your project root (like ours is called mental AI, place the folders within the mentalAI folder).
 If links to the data folders are incomplete or outdated please contact [Ole Plechinger](mailto:ole.plechinger@protonmail.com).

 ### **6. Chatting with the bot**